Table of Contents

 - Cold contacts with connections of colleagues and former co-workers without a formal introduction

 Preparing for planned discussions and chance meetings is essential in each case.
 An “elevator pitch” is attractive, and a formal resume and “one-pager” are best for planned calls or meetings; having a few prepared basics for the more casual occurrences is necessary.
-For example, being prepared with the “General rules of networking” above will enable a smoother and more natural conversation, with those woven into the discussions.
-Remember to ask the other person(s) about themselves, their job, and organization, and listen for areas to share thinking and resources to help them.
+For example, being prepared with the “General rules of networking” above will enable a smoother, more natural conversation, with those rules woven into the discussions.
+Remember to ask the other person(s) about themselves, their job, and their organization, and listen for areas where you can share thinking and resources to help them.

 4. Have an agenda and strategy for each contact and connection